• Skip to primary navigation

 Imaging

-MRI is the best modality to show the details of soft tissue including discs and ligaments and nerves.
+These are able to show vertebral and neural anatomy more clearly than x-ray.
+MRI is the best modality to show soft tissue details including discs, ligaments, and nerves.
 It is able to reveal a nerve compression.

-It must be reiterated that lumbar spondylosis is not symptomatic and always not responsible for the symptoms.
+It must be reiterated that spondylosis is not symptomatic and is always not responsible for the symptoms.

-The back pain or radicular pain needs the treatment, not the lumbar spondylosis.
+The back pain or radicular pain needs treatment, not lumbar spondylosis.

 And the treatment would depend on the cause of the pain.

-For example treatment approach for herniated disc would be different than the spinal stenosis, though both are covered within the scope of lumbar spondylosis.
+For example treatment approach for herniated discs would be different than spinal stenosis, though both are covered within the scope of lumbar spondylosis.

-So what is being mentioned here is a treatment for back pain and radicular pain rather than lumbar spondylosis.
+Therefore, the treatment is required for back pain and radicular pain rather than lumbar spondylosis.

-The treatment of back pain is discussed in detail here.
+The treatment of back pain and/or radiculopathy is mostly supportive and involves

 About Dr Arun Pal Singh